lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 Jupyter notebooks are a great way for interactive computing in your web browser.
-Jupyter allows working with data cleaning and transformation, numerical simulation, statistical modelling, data visualization and of course with machine learning.
+Jupyter allows working with data cleaning and transformation, numerical simulation, statistical modeling, data visualization and of course with machine learning.

 There are two general options on how to work Jupyter notebooks using HPC.

 On the ZIH system, there is [JupyterHub](../access/jupyterhub.md) where you can simply run your Jupyter notebook on HPC nodes.
-Also, you can run a remote jupyter server within a sbatch GPU job and with the modules and packages you need.
+Also, you can run a remote Jupyter server within a sbatch GPU job and with the modules and packages you need.
 The manual server setup you can find [here](deep_learning.md).

-With Jupyterhub you can work with general data analytics tools.
+With JupyterHub you can work with general data analytics tools.
 This is the recommended way to start working with the ZIH system.
-However, some special instruments could not be available on the Jupyterhub.
+However, some special instruments could not be available on the JupyterHub.

 **Keep in mind that the remote Jupyter server can offer more freedom with settings and approaches.**